michaeluno/admin-page-framework/readme.md

 ## Framework Core Development

 You would need to access the code of the core files to add modifications.
-The downloadable zip file only does not include core files but only the complied library files.
+The downloadable zip file does not include core files but the complied library files only.

 ### Getting Core Files
 In order to modify the framework development files, clone the repository files.
 Simply clone the repository from either of the following addresses.